 One aspect of finding the right approach for a new treatment is choosing the best technology platform.
 Molecules used as active substances can be divided into two classes – small and large molecules.
 They differ not only in terms of size, but also in how they are made, how they behave, their mode of action in the body and their suitability for certain drug forms.

-Small, chemically manufactured molecules (or SMOLs for short) are the classic active substances and still make up over 90 percent of the drugs on the market today.
+Small, chemically manufactured molecules (or SMOLs for short) are the classic active substances and still make up more than 80 percent of the drugs on the market today.
 By contrast, large molecules – also known as biologics – are therapeutic proteins; they are becoming increasingly important.

 Small molecules: the basis of classic drugs

 Classic drug development works with small, chemically manufactured active-substance molecules.
 One example is acetylsalicylic acid (ASA), the active ingredient of Aspirin with a molecular weight of about 180 g/mol or 180 Da.
 These small molecules can be processed into easily ingestible tablets or capsules.
 If the tablet dissolves in the gastrointestinal tract, the dissolved active substance is absorbed into the bloodstream via the intestinal wall.
 From there, the small molecules can reach almost any desired destination in the body because of their tiny size.
 Their small structure and chemical composition often also help them to easily penetrate cell membranes.

 Small molecules are synthesized in the classic way: by chemical reactions between different organic and/or inorganic compounds.
 Small amounts of active substance for research are made in the chemistry lab using – among other things – the familiar round-bottom flasks and rotary evaporators.
 The last ten years have also seen the advent of new automated synthesis methods in research laboratories that enable chemists to conduct whole series of reaction mixtures in parallel (see also Combinatorial chemistry).